 The number of your competitors investing in email marketing keeps growing, the way we do email marketing has changed.
 Today’s consumer expects a more personal approach to marketing emails.
 In other words, to engage your customers and convert them, you need to build highly targeted, data-backed email campaigns.
 Here are six essential tips for a competitive email marketing campaign.

 If you’re torn between two awesome email marketing ideas, why not compare them?

-You can always find new things to test, be it the images you use, the email design, subject lines or position of a CTA button in the body of the email.
+You can always find new things to test, be it the images you use, the email design, subject lines, or the position of a CTA button in the body of the email.

 As a starting point, compare different subject lines, as they dictate your open rates and click-through rates.
 For example, if you have two identical emails with different subject lines, your goal is to test which one has greater opens and use it in your future campaigns.

-This is exactly what digital marketers love about split testing, as it gives them the opportunity to identify the tactics that work for them and focus on them in the future.
+This is exactly what digital marketers love about split testing, as it allows them to identify the tactics that work for them and focus on them in the future.

 - click-through rate